Download Contact (.vcf)

 "A Shakeup for the Duty of Confidentiality: The Competing Priorities of a Government Attorney in California," Loyola of Los Angeles Law Review, 2008.

-Admitted to practice in California and the United States District Courts, Southern and Central Districts of California.
+Admitted to practice only in California and the United States District Courts, Southern and Central Districts of California.

 Board of Directors, Learning Rights Law Center